shubh-admin/jump-to-top/readme.txt

 1. Upload `jump_to_top` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place `<?php do_action('[go-to-top]'); ?>` in your templates if you want to user short code in templates file.
+4. If you want to add in your pages at backend then you can add [go-to-top] and it will appear.

 == Frequently Asked Questions ==